freeCodeCamp/freeCodeCamp/curriculum/challenges/english/14-responsive-web-design-22/learn-accessibility-by-building-a-quiz/step-028.md

 Give each `fieldset` an adaquate `name` attribute.
 Then, give both unordered lists a `class` of `answers-list`.

-Finally, add use the `legend` to caption the content of the `fieldset`, by placing a true/false question as the text content.
+Finally, use the `legend` to caption the content of the `fieldset`, by placing a true/false question as the text content.

 # --hints--